sandworm-hq/sandworm-audit/README.md

 ### Get Involved

-* Have a support question?
+- Have a support question?
 [Post it here](https://github.com/sandworm-hq/sandworm-audit/discussions/categories/q-a).
-* Have a feature request?
+- Have a feature request?
 [Post it here](https://github.com/sandworm-hq/sandworm-audit/discussions/categories/ideas).
-* Did you find a security issue?
+- Did you find a security issue?
 [See SECURITY.md](SECURITY.md).
-* Did you find a bug?
+- Did you find a bug?
 [Post an issue](https://github.com/sandworm-hq/sandworm-audit/issues/new/choose).
-* Want to write some code?
+- Want to write some code?
 See [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Get Started

+> **Note**
+> Sandworm Audit requires Node 14.19+.

+> **Note**
+> When using npm, Sandworm Audit supports lockfile versions 2 and 3 (npm 7+).

 Install `sandworm-audit` globally via your favorite package manager: